NangWeiLun/NangWeiLun.github.io/index.md

 ---
 layout: single
-title: "Nang Wei Lun | Portfolio"
+title: "Nang Wei Lun"
 permalink: /
 ---

 ## 👋 About Me

-Hi, I'm Nang Wei Lun.
+I am a highly motivated and results-oriented software engineer with a passion for automating everything.
+With a strong background in computer science and artificial intelligence, I am always looking for new ways to apply my skills to solve problems.
 Friends often describe me as creative and a bit quirky, with a unique perspective on things.
-I sometimes find it challenging to communicate my ideas, but I value listening and meaningful conversations.
+While I sometimes find it challenging to communicate my ideas, I value listening and meaningful conversations.

 ## 💼 Experience
 - Sony EMCS (Malaysia) Sdn.
 Bhd. — AI Design Engineer (AI solutions engineer) (2020–Present)